 To help illustrate the Terraces in the Cordillera region, see the map below:

-To give you a peek of the 5 UNESCO clusters, see the photos below:
+To give you a peek at the 5 UNESCO clusters, see the photos below:

 As for the Banaue Rice Terraces, I managed to visit this majestic sight last 2013 during our road trip to the Cordillera region, so please do enjoy the following photos!